Understanding the Difference Between Screen Printing and Offset Printing

 Screen printing is a printing method that involves using a mesh screen to transfer ink onto a substrate.
-It's a popular choice for large-scale designs and is best suited for customizing t-shirts and fabric items.
+It's a popular choice for large-scale designs and customizing t-shirts and fabric items.
 The process requires the use of a mesh stencil, or “screen”, to block off areas of the substrate where ink will not be applied.
 Inks usually fall into two categories: water-based and plastisol inks.
 Using a squeegee, the printer forces ink past the areas blocked by a stencil and onto the substrate below.

 What is Offset Printing?

 Offset printing, commonly referred to as “lithography”, utilizes a wet-on-wet process.
 This means that a special liquid ink, or “offset” ink is rolled onto a plate and then transferred from the plate to the substrate—in this case usually paper.
 The elements of the design are removed from the area and left behind on the plate.
 Ink is then applied to transfer an image onto paper.
 Offset printing is best for high volume, large format runs that may require intricate detail and precise colors.
 It also offers superior color accuracy and consistency compared to screen printing.